libyui/libyui/libyui-ncurses/doc/nctable-and-nctree.md

     sudo yast sw_single
 ```

+It is unfortunate that right now this can realistically only be done with the
+real thing, the YaST software module, and only running as root.

+**Make sure to use a VM that you can easily revert to a working snapshot** in
+case anything goes horribly wrong.

 # Misc

 ## NCTable multiSelection

 NCTable has a widget option to enable multi-selection.
 In that case, a user can
-select more than one item; each item gets a marker `[ ]` or `[x]` in its first
+select more than one item.

+Each item gets a marker `[ ]` or `[x]` in its first column.
+This uses an
-column.
-This uses an NCTableTag to add another cell before the real content
+NCTableTag (see below) to add another cell before the real content cells are
-cells are added.
+added.

 ## NCTable nestedItems